Msturroc/VariogramAnalysis.jl/README.md

 ### 3. Sample the Input Space

-Use the `VARS.sample` function to generate the input samples required for the VARS method.
+Use the `VariogramAnalysis.sample` function to generate the input samples required for the VARS method.

 ```julia
 N = 256             # Number of star centers